Daniel Kelly (footballer, born 1996): Dundalk

 On 22 December 2018, Kelly signed a 2-year contract with Dundalk ahead of the 2019 season with the club beating off competition for his signature from Bohemians, Cork City, Shamrock Rovers and EFL Championship club Bolton Wanderers for his signature.
 His first goal for the club came on 4 March 2019 in a 4–0 win over Waterford at Oriel Park.
 On 14 September 2019, he was part of the team that defeated Derry City on penalties in the 2019 League of Ireland Cup final at the Ryan McBride Brandywell Stadium.
 He won the first league medal of his career on 24 September 2019, as his side beat Shamrock Rovers 3–2 at Oriel Park to secure the 2019 League of Ireland Premier Division title.
 On 4 November 2019, Kelly replaced Sean Murray from the bench in the 61st minute of the 2019 FAI Cup final as his side were defeated in a penalty shootout by Shamrock Rovers at the Aviva Stadium.
 On 11 November 2019, he was part of the side that beat NIFL Premiership champions Linfield 6–0 at Oriel Park to win the 2019 Champions Cup.
-On 1 October 2020, Kelly scored his sides third goal of the game in a 3–1 win over KÍ of the Faroe Islands at the Aviva Stadium to secure a Group Stage spot in the 2020–21 UEFA Europa League for his club, where they would go on to face Premier League club Arsenal, Molde of Norway and Rapid Vienna of Austria, with Kelly later describing the goal as his 'best moment in a Dundalk jersey'.
+On 1 October 2020, Kelly scored his side's third goal of the game in a 3–1 win over KÍ of the Faroe Islands at the Aviva Stadium to secure a Group Stage spot in the 2020–21 UEFA Europa League for his club, where they would go on to face Premier League club Arsenal, Molde of Norway and Rapid Vienna of Austria, with Kelly later describing the goal as his 'best moment in a Dundalk jersey'.
 On 6 December 2020, Kelly replaced Michael Duffy in the 111th minute of the 2020 FAI Cup final, before assisting David McMillan's hat-trick goal in the 117th minute to seal a 4–2 win over Shamrock Rovers at the Aviva Stadium.
 Kelly signed a new 1 year contract with the club on 23 December 2020.
 He played in all 6 of the club's UEFA Europa Conference League fixtures in the summer of 2021 as they defeated Newtown of Wales and FCI Levadia Tallinn of Estonia before narrowly being knocked out by Vitesse Arnhem of the Dutch Eredivisie.
 On 18 December 2021, he signed a new 2 year contract with the club.
 Kelly was named League of Ireland Player of the Month for the first time in his career, for the month of May 2022.
 He left the club on 16 November 2023, after scoring 35 goals in 158 appearances for the club over 5 seasons.